 It would not take a societal collapse, civil war, or regional conflict among nations to bring it about either.

 The massive debt incurred by our Federal, State, and local level "leaders," not to mention most other countries' governments around the world, added to declining new metals' discoveries, shrinking ore grades, and lengthy mine development lead times post-discovery, have the potential to bring these lofty prices into view all by themselves.

 But the biggest reason you should want to have a solid position in physical metal is that it serves as an "insurance offset" against a value decline in other assets you hold, and against the devaluation – stated as public policy by our government – which guarantees to make every dollar in your pocket worth 4-10% less each year, as far as the eye can see.
 You're holding real "money" simply by receiving it in exchange for some of your "paper promises."

 Where could metals turn around toward new highs?
 If the price declines lately are just "corrective" in nature, where might their drop find chart support?

-Two charts below, utilizing highly-predictive Fibonacci Retracement percentages, courtesy, Peter Degraff, can offer us some clues.
+Two charts below, utilizing highly-predictive Fibonacci Retracement percentages, courtesy, of Peter Degraff, can offer us some clues.

 Prices could certainly plumb even lower without disrupting the bullish case, but these figures do offer a magnetic frame of reference, to which millions of traders around the world pay attention daily.